iAmCorey/devtoolset/README.md

 - **Built-in Analytics Support**: Integrated analytics support scripts, compatible with Google Analytics and Plausible Analytics.
 - **i18n**: Support multiple languages and can be easily extended to support more languages.
 - **Dark Mode**: Support dark mode and can be easily extended to support more themes.
+- **Ads Support**: Support Google Adsense and can be easily extended to support more ads.

 ### Tech Stack
 - Next.js - Framework